"There are two gifts we should give our children, one is roots, the other is wings."

 All of our courses offer rich academic understanding and support the Common Core State Standards (CCSS) without the rigidity of traditional classroom time constraints.

 For students of all grades, we will focus on enrichment skills and unit studies, social emotional learning, and development of the whole child.
-In addition to providing core A-G support for high school homeschoolers taught by credentialed teachers, using an A-G approved syllabi as a guide.
+In addition to providing core A-G support for high school homeschoolers taught by credentialed teachers.

 Classes in the Wild Roots pedagogical approach will be available to support parents in their own homeschooling practices, assist in social emotional supports, curriculum and instruction support, and so much more.
 At Wild Roots the opportunity for learning and community is not limited to students.
 Parents are encouraged to participate in our Parent Educator Learning Community (PELC).
 As a member of this learning community, parents have the opportunity to collaborate with other parent educators to share ideas, gather insights, and continue to grow as lifelong learners.